AaronRohrbacher/mote/README.md

 ## Runtime Dependencies (Much Lighter)

 Once you have the binary, you only need runtime libraries on the Pi:
-- **Raspberry Pi OS:** `sudo apt install libgtk-3-0 libcairo2 libpango-1.0-0 libgdk-pixbuf-2.0-0 libglib2.0-0 yad jq tigervnc-standalone-server`
+- **Raspberry Pi OS:** `sudo apt install libgtk-3-0 libgtk-layer-shell0 libcairo2 libpango-1.0-0 libgdk-pixbuf-2.0-0 libglib2.0-0 tigervnc-standalone-server`
 - These are much smaller (~50MB total)
+- `libgtk-layer-shell0` is required for the home button overlay
 - `tigervnc-standalone-server` provides `vncpasswd` utility for creating VNC password files

 **If you get "cannot execute: required file not found":**